Summer Term 2025

 It's really important that children feel they can ask for help if they’re finding something tricky – we’re always here to support them!

-To further assist, I’ll be running a homework club during lunch time on Mondays.
+To further assist, I’ll be running a homework club during break or lunch time on Mondays.
 This is a great opportunity for anyone who needs a bit of extra time or support with their tasks.
 Happy learning!

 Reading: